tariktunc/Web-Design-Portfolio-Projects/README.md

    ```
 5. Create an env file and add the required keys into it.
 You will place the keys in this file.

-For example, create a file named `.env.local` and add the following content:
+- For example, create a file named `.env.local` and add the following content:

+- Deployment (Vercel, etc.):
+- In your Vercel project settings, add these environment variables:
 ```plaintext
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=your_public_key_here
 CLERK_SECRET_KEY=your_secret_key_here
 ```
+- Remember: Safely store and avoid sharing your environment variables.

 ## Customization